 Spring Summer Trip (#VAST22) will report on the trip through Virginia, Washington DC, and the Hampton Roads Metropolitan Area.

 Join a group of Business, Interaction Design, and Electrical Engineering students on their trip across the ocean and follow us on this blog.
 You are very welcome to comment on our posts.

 An Invitation from Overseas

-The purposes of the trip are doing research for exchanging possibilities for students and faculty, connecting with business companies for internships, research projects, enhancements of research and teaching cooperation with the Old Dominion University as well as initiating cooperation agreements.
-Last but not least essential aims for all students are getting to know the American university and business company culture as well as getting an authentic impression about some shaping events of US history, affecting the whole world, at original locations in the Historic Triangle.
+The purposes of the trip are doing research for exchanging possibilities for students and faculty, connecting with business companies for internships, and research projects, enhancements of research and teaching cooperation with the Old Dominion University as well as initiating cooperation agreements.
+Last but not least essential aims for all students are getting to know the American university and business company culture and getting an authentic impression about some shaping events of US history, affecting the whole world, at original locations in the Historic Triangle.